DevKnight95/PowerShell-Docs/reference/docs-conceptual/samples/Collecting-Information-About-Computers.md

 ## Displaying service status

-To view the status of all services on a specific computer, you can locally use the `Get-Service` cmdlet.
+To view the status of all services on a specific computer, you can use the `Get-Service` cmdlet locally.
 For remote systems, you can use the **Win32_Service** WMI class.
-If you also use `Select-Object` to filter the results to **Status**, **Name**, and **DisplayName**, the output format is almost identical to that from `Get-Service`:
+If you also use `Select-Object` to filter the results to **Status**, **Name**, and **DisplayName**, the output format is almost identical to that of `Get-Service`:

 ```powershell
 Get-CimInstance -ClassName Win32_Service |